Crew members : 3

 This afternoon we embark on a guided tour to the pretty wine villages of Irancy, Chitry and Chablis.
 The views are quite stunning!

 Try Burgundy Pinot Noir reds, and the famous Chablis Chardonnay and enjoy a tour of the Grand-Cru vineyards.

 Evening dining: The Auberge de les Tilleuls is just opposite our moorings...
-Gastonomic dishes made with fresh local ingredients.
+Gastronomic dishes made with fresh local ingredients.

 Friday: Vincelles to Auxerre

-There are many restaurants in Auxere for this evening.
+There are many restaurants in Auxerre for this evening.